-The program kicks-off in September and every month the students participate in community races throughout Los Angeles.
-They start with a 5K kick-off event in September, and then progress to a 10K, a 15K, two half marathons and an 18-mile run, which are intended to safely train and prepare them to run the ASICS LA Marathon the 3rd Sunday of March each year.
-For most students, SRLA provides transportation to these community races.
+The program kicks-off in September and, every month, students participate in community races throughout the greater Los Angeles area.
+They start with a 5K kick-off event in September and then progress to a 10K, a 15K, a half marathon, and an 18-mile run.
+This incremental training program prepares students to run the Skechers Performance Los Angeles Marathon in early spring each year.

-The SRLA teacher/leaders are volunteers, who make a commitment to mentor and train with the students.
-The teacher/leader sets the weekly training schedule for their school, which typically includes a training run three to four times per week.
-Most groups run after school or on weekends, but for more information we recommend you to check with the teacher/leader at your school.
+The SRLA leaders are volunteers who run and train with their students, providing countless opportunities to engage and encourage students.
+Leaders set the weekly training schedule for their schools, which typically includes a training run three to four times per week after school and on the weekends.
+For more information, please check with the SRLA leader at your school.

-In order to participate, the students are required to obtain parental permission and also have a doctor’s physical clearing them to run.
-SRLA arranges for a limited number of free physicals, which are generously provided by Kaiser Permanente.
-Physicals can also be obtained by a private physician or from the school nurse.
+To participate, students must obtain parental permission and receive medical clearance to run.
+SRLA arranges for a limited number of free physicals.
+Physicals can also be obtained from a private physician.

 Each student is provided a training shirt at the beginning of the season.
-Once the students have completed some of the early mandatory community races and turned in a valid physical, they are provided a pair of running shoes.
-If the student stays in the program, completes all the mandatory requirements he/she will then be eligible to run the ASICS LA Marathon , and will be provided a marathon day uniform.
+Once the students have completed some of the early community races and turned in a valid physical, they are provided a free pair of running shoes.
+Students who stay in the program and complete all mandatory requirements are then eligible to run the Skechers Performance Los Angeles Marathon and are given a marathon-day race uniform.